emilhe/dash-extensions-docs/components/websocket.md

 As the websocket protocol is bidirectional, it is also possible to send data to the server.
 This can be done via the `send` property.
 As a simple example, consider the following app,

-.. python:: components.websocket_client
+.. python-code:: components.websocket_client

 Here, a text input is sent via the websocket in the `send` callback, and the processed message is read in `message` callback, and printed to the log.
 A corresponding echo server implementation (i.e. a server that just returns the message received) in Quart would be,

-.. python:: components.websocket_server
+.. python-code:: components.websocket_server

 ### Notes